2018 Workers Comp Resolutions Are 2017 Refinements

 - Did you understand your Work Comp Premium audit?
 If so, then writing the premium check becomes an easier process.
 Check with #4 before mailing that premium check.

 - On your premium audit bill, sometimes called a Premium Audit Statement, did you see the Experience Modification premium?
-Anything above a 1.0 is a debit mod that costs your company extra premium.
+Anything above 1.0 is a debit mod that costs your company extra premium.
 In other words, you have created your own quasi-tax on your company

 - .
 Have you looked at your Experience Mod Sheets?
-Check with NCCI, WCIRB, or the appropriate rating bureau or contact us.
+Check with NCCI, WCIRB, or the appropriate rating bureau, or contact us.
 Those sheets explain how your Mod was calculated right down to the Total Incurred

 - Where are your last 5 years of Workers Compensation information?
 Did you scan it into a thumb drive?
 One day you will thank yourself for doing that one easy task.
 You may need to reference it quickly at some time in the future.

 - Did you call your Workers Comp adjusters and introduce yourself?
 Why not?
 That alone can save you premium dollars.
-Communication is the key in Workers Comp.
+Communication is the key to Workers Comp.
 After that first call, email, not text, the adjusters working on the files.
 Get their email addresses when you call.
 You will be glad to not have to dig for an adjuster’s email address if you need to inform them of a claim development or send them an attachment ASAP.
 Emailing is always the preferred contact method as your emails become file documentation for you and the claims adjuster.

 - During that conversation, did you let them know that you follow the Six Keys from above?
 The first three of the Six Keys are critical for adjusters to know that you are doing those tasks.